itsbcit/docker-php-fpm-centos/README.md

-# openshift-php-fpm-ora-inst-client
+# docker-php-fpm-centos
-Centos 7 based php-fpm + oracle instant client with Openshift Shims
+Thicc Centos 7 based php-fpm image with everything and the kitchen sink